qonceptual/QwikHttp/README.md

 ### Loading Indicators

-Swift Spinner (https://github.com/icanzilb/SwiftSpinner) is integrated directly into QwikHttp!
+Swift Spinner (https://github.com/icanzilb/SwiftSpinner) is integrated directly into QwikHttp providing a beautiful looking loading indicator with no extra code.

 Simply call the setLoadingTitle Method on your QwikHttp object and an indicator will automatically show when your request is running and hide when complete